-Advice on specific non-broadcast marketing communications is available from the Copy Advice team via the online request form.
+Advice on specific non-broadcast marketing communications is available from the Copy Advice team by telephone on 020 7492 2100, or you can log a specific written enquiry via the online request form.

 Our resource hub contains a number of resources relating to our regulation of environment-related advertising issues, including a list of issue-specific guidance, which links through to relevant Code rules and ASA rulings.